Three-Day *Certificate Training

 Become a Sexuality Educator and Trainer

-This 3-day certificate training is for anyone who works with people with developmental disabilities and wants to lead sexuality education classes and staff/parent trainings.
+This 3-day *certificate training is for anyone who works with people with I/DD and wants to lead sexuality education classes, staff training, or parent workshops.

 Don’t miss this opportunity to get the training and support you need to make a difference in the lives of people with developmental disabilities.

 *Participants will receive a certificate of attendance or, if they pass an assessment following the training, a certificate of completion.
 This is an ABC training (assessment based certificate) This certificate does not make them a certified sexuality educator and trainer, and they can still teach sexuality classes.

 These trainings sell out fast, so register now.Learn More/Register

 If you are hesitant about signing up for Elevatus training don’t be!
 I am leaving this three day training with invaluable experiences, confidence, and skills to help the folks in my community to be sexual-self advocates.
 Everything about it is wonderful.
 From the presenters to the curriculum to the other connections that you make with fellow trainees!